martonmiklos/translate2geda/README.md

 LT-Spice has +ve Y down, unlike gschem.
 Rotation is in the opposite direction to gschem.
 The grid in LT-Spice increase in mutiples of 16, and a conversion factor of 12.5 achieves pin spacings which are multiples of 100, and suited to gschem.
 For the WIREs in LT-Spice to connect properly in the converted gschem schematic, custom gschem symbols have been generated which match the dimensions and pinouts of the default LT-Spice components.
 These end in -LTS.sym, and need to be in the default search path of gschem when gschem is used to view and edit the converted schematic.

+QUCs has +ve Y down, unlike gschem.
+Rotation is +ve CCW.
+Grid increments are in units of 10, and most symbols have pin spacings of 60, allowing for a magnification factor of 10 to be applied.
+Custom symbols will be needed, as with LT-Spice.

 Disclaimer:

 This utility aims to avoid excessive reinvention of the wheel and aims to facilitate sharing of design efforts.
 As always, converter output is not guaranteed to be error free, and footprints should be carefully checked before using them in designs for which gerber files will be sent off for manufacture.